marlic7/node-dal/README.md

 It purpose is to be:

-1. simple
+1. Simple

-2. easy and elastic to use
+2. Easy and elastic to use

-3. pool support with queue and parameterized timeout
+3. Pool support with queue and parameterized timeout

-4. support pagination
+4. Support pagination

-5. well parameterizable
+5. Well parameterizable

-6. well tested
+6. Well tested

-7. well documented
+7. Well documented

-8. easy to extend (adapter writers very welcome)
+8. Easy to extend (adapter writers very welcome)

 Supported databases:
 * Oracle (oracledb driver)